 RET.
 EMERGENCY ROOM PHYSICIAN, PROVIDENCE SAINT VINCENT HOSPITAL

 David brings a breadth of mental health experience to his role as our board secretary.
 An emergency room physician for 30 years — the last 23 at Providence Saint Vincent Hospital — David frequently cared for mental health patients in crisis.
 His first job in health care was at a psychiatric hospital, giving him a unique perspective on the mental health system and a passion for the work we do.

 RET.
-EXECUTIVE DIRECTOR, COMMUNITY SERVICES, INC; ADVISORY BOARD LIAISON, NORTHSTAR CLUBHOUSE
+CEO, COMMUNITY SERVICES, INC; ADVISORY BOARD LIAISON, NORTHSTAR CLUBHOUSE

 Following five years as a lieutenant in the Navy (pre-Vietnam) and an MPH from the University of Minnesota, Lynn moved his family to Southern California to start a 30-year career with Kaiser Permanente as a hospital and medical center administrator.
-After leaving Kaiser, he earned his PhD at Portland State University and embarked on a 23-year stint as president and CEO of Community Services, Inc. Lynn operates an in-home program for his son, who experiences chronic mental health and development disability challenges.
+After leaving Kaiser, he earned his PhD at Portland State University and embarked on a 23-year stint as president and CEO of Community Services, Inc, a non-profit that supports people with intellectual and developmental disabilities.
+Lynn operates an in-home program for his son, who experiences chronic mental health and development disability challenges.
 He’s also an avid gardener who brings his dahlias into the NorthStar Clubhouse each week.

 PROGRAM MANAGER, CENTRAL CITY CONCERN